Gigi Hadid Shares Video Of Walking Fendi Runway Show After Karl Lagerfeld’s Death

 “Omg it’s amazing!!!” another exclaimed.

 Lagerfeld worked as Fendi’s creative director for 54 years and gave the luxury brand its reputation for slick-yet-edgy looks.
 The designer’s legacy was one Fendi wanted to show through its Fall 2019 collection, Vogue reports.
-To add an “elegant nod” to Lagerfeld, Fendi’s hair and makeup team showed all of the models wearing minimal makeup and their hair in updo styles.
-Sam Mcknight, who is the brand’s hairstylist and worked closely with Lagerfeld for years, wanted the hair and makeup for the collection to represent the 1930s era Lagerfeld was born in.
+To add an “elegant nod” to Lagerfeld, Fendi’s hair and makeup team fashioned all of the models wearing minimal makeup with their hair in updo styles.
+The brand’s hairstylist Sam Mcknight, who had worked closely with Lagerfeld for years, wanted the hair and makeup for the collection to represent the 1930s era Lagerfeld was born in.
 For those who followed Lagerfeld’s aesthetic, the tribute was an unmistakable one.

 “The look at Fendi was slick perfection, just as I hope Karl would have loved,” McKnight said.

 Since news of Lagerfeld’s death, it hasn’t been confirmed who will take over as the creative director of Fendi or Chanel.
 Interest in Chanel, however, has increased by 1,351 percent, according to WWD magazine.
-The interest in the luxury brand will reportedly increase its prices as more people search for certain statement pieces from the nineties era and Chanel accessories.
+The interest in the luxury brand will reportedly increase its prices as more people search for certain statement pieces from the 90s era and Chanel accessories.

 Hadid was one of the first celebrities to release a statement via her social media accounts about her relationship with Lagerfeld and how he helped shape her career over the years.